dpplweb/dppl-content/_posts/heather/0704-01-01-other-volunteer-opportunities.md

 **DPPL does not offer community service(court mandated)volunteer positions at the library.** You will find a list of other organizations in Des Plaines looking for volunteers here.
 [LINK TO OTHER PLACES TO VOLUNTEER DOC]

 Des Plaines Patch has recommendations for area organizations that take volunteers a here.[LINK TO PATCH]

+### Teens
+Teens can earn community service hours by joining our Teen Advisory Board.